9 Predictive Modelling and Beyond

 The previous chapters provided an attempt at estimating future outcomes based on the application of various type of statistical and machine learning techniques.
 Here we look at how to use these predictions on new data.

-When making predictions on new data, it is important to consider the generalizability of the model.
-A model that performs well on the training data may not necessarily generalize well to new, unseen data.
+When making predictions on new data, it is important to consider the generalisability of the model.
+A model that performs well on the training data may not necessarily generalise well to new, unseen data.
 To evaluate the performance of the model we used the cross-validation technique, but there are more such as hold-out validation, k-fold cross-validation, leave-one-out cross-validation, and bootstrapping.
 These methods help assess the model’s ability to make accurate predictions on data not used during training, providing a more reliable estimate of the model’s performance in real-world scenarios.

 Once the model has been trained and evaluated, it is used to make predictions on new data.
 This process involves applying the model to the new data to generate forecasts or estimates of the outcome of interest.
 For example, in the case of infectious diseases, predictive models can be used to forecast the trajectory of an outbreak, estimate the number of cases, or evaluate the impact of interventions on disease transmission.
 By leveraging historical data and the insights gained from the model, we can effectively evaluate the model performance and make informed decisions based on the predictions.